magizbox/nodejs/docs/index.md

 ## Table of contents

-This site is intended to host a variety of resources and pointers to information about Java.
+This site is intended to host a variety of resources and pointers to information about Node.js.

 [<span class="fa fa-cloud-download"></span> Get Started](get_started.md)